moxaPanchal/Authenticator/readme.txt

 welcome.php - If the user is able to log in, he/she will be redirected to welcome page.
 This page will display a message that will display automatically display the users name.
 If user has entered "user345" as username, this page will say Welcome user345.

 logout.php - When the user will click on logout button, the user will be logged out of his/her account

+forgot-password.php - When the user clicks on forgot password, he/she will be prompted to enter an email to reset the password.
+Once they will click on the link, they will be redirected to change-password.php.

+change-password.php - This page will ask user to enter new password.
+When the user will insert the new password, the password will be updated.